FrankPfattheicher/stonehenge/README.md

 ------------
 If your .NET WPF Application ist already using the MVVM pattern just throw away the XAML views and replace them by HTML views.

+Note: It's chatty - it's designed for local use.

 Current project state: Experimental